The Average Mortgage Length In The U.S.

 The Bottom Line: Consider All Mortgage Term Options

 The average mortgage term is 30 years, but that doesn’t mean you have to get a 30-year loan – or take 30 years to pay it off.
-While it offers one of the lowest monthly payments among the various term options, you’ll likely pay the most in total interest if you keep it for 30 years.
-When choosing your mortgage term, consider your financial goals and monthly budget, talk to a mortgage expert and learn how to get the best mortgage rate possible – whatever term you choose.
+While it offers one of the lowest monthly payments among the various term options, this term will likely see you pay the most in total interest if you keep it for 30 years.
+When choosing your mortgage term, consider your financial goals and monthly budget, talk to a mortgage expert and get the best mortgage rate possible – that goes for whichever term you choose.

-If you’re ready to start the mortgage process by apply for preapproval with Rocket Mortgage.
+If you’re ready to start the mortgage process today, you can apply for preapproval with Rocket Mortgage.

 See What You Qualify For